Ariana Grande Teases a Mean Girls & Legally Blonde Video

 Ariana Grande's new music video is going to be so fetch!

 The 25-year-old singer got her fans in a frenzy this week after she posted a series of references to Mean Girls—leading many to wonder if her "Thank U, Next" music video would be inspired by the 2004 film.
+Grande has since confirmed the news.

 First, the pop star posted a picture of Gretchen Wieners (Lacey Chabert), Karen Smith (Amanda Seyfried) and Regina George (Rachel McAdams) walking down a school hallway.
 She then posted several closeups of the clique's queen bee, including one of her wearing her bunny Halloween costume.
 Grande then posted a picture of herself wearing her own bunny mask.